Cymbeline Refinished: Plot

 Shaw removed many of the revelations that accumulate in the final act, cutting its length by more than half.
 He minimises the discovery that Polydore and Cadwal are Imogen's long lost brothers.
 In the end they decide to return to rural life in Wales rather than join the royal court.
 The deus ex machina scene in which Jupiter descends from the heavens is also dropped.
 Shaw removes the implausible account of the British victory over the Roman legions, which in the original is achieved purely by the superhuman heroism of Posthumus, Polydore and Cadwal.
 He replaces it with a conversation in which the Romans discuss the possibility that the Britons recalled Belarius, a general who "knew his job", to command their forces.

 Shaw also makes Imogen a much more assertive figure, in line with his feminist views.
 He creates a scene in which Iachimo confesses to Posthumus.
-Imogen recognises Posthumus' voice and actively uncovers his identity.
+Imogen recognises Posthumus's voice and actively uncovers his identity.
 After Posthumus repents, she continues to point out the immorality of his actions, and resents the suggestion that she should accept her husband back unconditionally, but in the end accepts that "I must go home and make the best of it, as other women must."

 89 lines of the original play were retained in Shaw's version.